immutables/immutables.github.io/style.md

 - Styles are not merged in any way.
 - Styles are applied at package level, top-level class level, or on a value type itself if it's nested.
 Styles will not work if applied at attribute level or declared on intermediate nested types.
 - Styles are a sharp tool, expect compilation errors in generated code if style definitions are inaccurate and names overlap, contain inappropriate symbols or Java keywords etc.
+- Styles are aggressively cached.
+If you change some meta-style or parent-package style you may not see thing correctly compiling until a full clean rebuild or IDE restart.

 ## Other customizations